Looking to buy a bike for your child?

 - Grip shifters are built into the handlebar grips.
-Gear change is triggered by turning the grip.
+The gear change is triggered by turning the grip.

 - Trigger shifters usually sit slightly below the handlebar.
-Gear change is triggered with a push action.
-Some refer them as thumb shifters.
+The gear change is triggered with a push action.
+Some refer to them as thumb shifters.

-Grip shifters are more beginner friendly and is a good option to start with.
+Grip shifters are more beginner-friendly and are a good option to start with.
 Once the child has some experience and really enjoys using gears, trigger shifters would be an ideal choice.